patrykuran/country-search-engine/README.md

 Check some information about a chosen country with this simple country search engine!

 This project was made during the Kodilla Front-end bootcamp.
-It uses AJAX and some jQuery.
+It uses AJAX and Bootstrap.

 Go ahead and try! ---> https://trykpa.github.io/country-search-engine/